-The metallurgical test work program for gravity / carbon-in-leach processing continues to define high gold recoveries (plus 92%), with a significant gravity component to be included optimising the proposed processing flow sheet.
+The metallurgical test work program for gravity / carbon-in-leach processing continues to define high gold recoveries (plus 93%), with a significant gravity component to be included optimising the proposed processing flow sheet.
 Tailings storage options have been selected, with geotechnical drilling of these tailings storage, pit shells and infrastructure sites advancing.

-An additional metallurgical test work program has commenced on an oxidised ore zone of the PETS deposit, to determine its amenability to gravity / heap leach processing, as a possible low-CAPEX starter project.
+An additional metallurgical test work program on an oxidised ore zone of the PETS deposit is ongoing, to confirm previous work on gold recovery by a gravity/Heap Leach processing route, as a low-CAPEX starter project.